Q: What is RESET?

-A: The choice of a school with which you wish to partner is up to you.
-Several factors may impact that choice.
-For example, you may be interested in a school that is close to where you live or you may prefer to work with a specific type of student, such as students with special needs, students from low-income neighborhoods, or more advanced learners.
-Some volunteers prefer working with a specific age group, which can determine what school they partner with.
-Some volunteers have built strong relationships with particular teachers over the years, and they prefer to continue those relationships.
-RESET’s Executive Director and Volunteer Coordinator will discuss this with you and match you with a school that best meets your preferences.

 Q: How long are RESET programs?

-A: RESET programs are typically six-session classroom programs that run in the fall and spring, with a field trip to a STEM-related site.
-However, volunteers also have the option of participating in extended day, weekend or summer programs.
+A: RESET programs are typically six-session classroom programs that run in the fall and spring and include a field trip to a STEM-related site.
+However, volunteers also have the option of participating in after-school, weekend or summer programs.
 Learn more about your options».

 Q: How long is each RESET session?

-A: Typically each session lasts between 45 and 60 minutes, which is usually determined by the time scheduled for science in your teacher’s classroom.
+A: Each session lasts between 45 and 60 minutes, which is usually determined by the time scheduled for science in your teacher’s classroom.
 You will need to also factor in preparation and travel time.

 Q: How much of a time commitment will I need to make to RESET each term?

-The author then changed it to: